libremfg/rhize-docs/content/deploy/restore/influxdb.md

      ```

-1. Copy the backup file in the Kubernetes backup destination created in thre preceding step:
+1. Copy the backup file in the Kubernetes backup destination created in the preceding step:

      ```bash
      kubectl cp <local_path> <namespace>/<pod_name>:/tmp/backup/
      ```

 1. Delete the InfluxDB deployment, as it needs to be stopped for the backup import.
 1. Create a job that uses the same container image and volume.
 Modify the command: